cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 The tools listed in this section are actively being developed.
 We will support early adoption of these projects in order to get community feedback.
-Please report issues against these projects in Github or contact us on [Discord](https://discord.gg/Cd4CdSx) for additional support.
+Please report issues against these projects in GitHub or contact us on [Discord](https://discord.gg/Cd4CdSx) for additional support.

 #### Vite